Pierce College (Washington)

 Pierce College is a public community college in Pierce County, Washington.
-The college consists of two main campuses, Pierce College Fort Steilacoom in Lakewood and Pierce College Puyallup in Puyallup, and auxiliary campuses at Fort Lewis, McChord Air Force Base, and in South Hill.
-The college is home to 17,707 students.
+The college consists of two main campuses, Pierce College Fort Steilacoom in Lakewood and Pierce College Puyallup in Puyallup, and learning centers at Joint Base Lewis-McChord, and in South Hill.
+The college has 14,500 students.

 History

+Fort Steilacoom Campus

 In 1967, Clover Park Community College opened its administrative offices and library in an abandoned grocery store on Bridgeport Way Southwest, now the site of QFC.
 It was nicknamed Albertsons' U. Classes were held, however, at various Pierce County locations such as high schools, military bases, and hospitals.

 Later that year, on March 24, the Washington State Legislature passed the Community College Act.
 This law shifted the control of community colleges from the school districts to the state.
 On April 3, Governor Dan Evans signed the bill into law.

 Consequently, the site of the new campus was chosen on a 140 acre site in Fort Steilacoom.
 By 1970, the college changed its name to Fort Steilacoom Community College.
 Until the opening of the main building in 1974, classes were taught in portables.

 In the 1980s, the college opened the Fort Steilacoom Community College Eastern Extension at the corner of 94th Avenue and 112th Street/39th Avenue in Puyallup, Washington.
 This building has since become the home of Gateway Realty.

 As a result of increasing enrollment over the years, the college sought a name that encompasses the students who live throughout Pierce County.
 The name was changed once more in 1986 to Pierce College.

+Puyallup Campus

 In 1989, a new campus was built in Puyallup, just east of South Hill Mall.
-The school later opened in the fall of 1990.
-By 1999, the status was upgraded to a full-service college.
+The school later opened in the fall of 1990 with only one building, the Gaspard Education Center.
+The campus expanded in 1996 with the opening of the Brouillet Library Science Center, and the college was officially recognized by the State Board for Community and Technical Colleges as Washington's 34th community college in 1999.
+The campus expanded again in 2004 with the College Center building, in 2008 with the Health Education Center Puyallup, and in 2010 with the Arts and Allied Health Building.

 Academics

 Pierce College offers three bachelor of applied science degrees and many associate degrees, mainly in the arts and sciences and leadership programs such as Multicultural Leaders Institution and Emerging Leaders Academy.
 There are also certificate programs in early childhood education, social services, dental hygienist, and others.
 Classes are held on the quarter system and the college is accredited by the Northwest Commission on Colleges and Universities.

 Pierce College also partners with local school districts to offer Running Start credits for high school juniors and seniors.
-Successful students will earn dual-credit for both their high school degree requirements and those requirements for an Associates degree.
+Successful students will earn dual-credit for both their high school degree requirements and those requirements for an associate degree.

+The college also has several programs for members of the military and their families; it was voted the best two-year college for veterans by the Military Times in 2021.